-If you don't know the term of the lease, or if it's not definite, you treat it as if it's a lease for a fixed term of one year to calculate the net present value.
-If it carries on after the end of the first year, you treat it as if it's a lease for a fixed term of two years - and so on for as long as it continues.
+If you don't know the term of the lease, or if it's not definite, you treat it as if it's a lease for a fixed term of 1 year to calculate the net present value.
+If it carries on after the end of the first year, you treat it as if it's a lease for a fixed term of 2 years - and so on for as long as it continues.
 This is called a 'growing lease'.

 If the lease is a growing lease, you'll only have to complete an SDLT return if either of the following apply:

 If a tenancy carries on from one period to the next unless either party gives notice to terminate it, it's called a 'periodic tenancy'.
 This is the most common example of an indefinite lease.

 There are special rules for when a lease is surrendered early and a new lease is granted by the same landlord to the same tenant for the same (or substantially the same) property.

 If the rent for the new lease is higher than the rent for the old one, you calculate the net present value for period covering the start of the new lease up to the date when the old lease was due to end using the amount of rent increase only.
 For example, if the monthly rent increases by £200 at the start of the new lease and the old lease is due to end 12 months later, the amount of rent taken into account for this period is £2,400.
 You then take into account the full rent due for the remaining term of the new lease.

 You can't use the online calculator to work this out so you'll have to do it manually.
 If you have problems making the calculation you can contact the Birmingham Stamp Office.

 If the original lease was a 'Stamp Duty lease' - a lease that was granted before SDLT was introduced on 1 December 2003 - the whole of the rent for the term of the new lease is used to calculate the net present value.